The History of InnovativeCommunities.org Foundation (ICO)

 Thus began CHRF’s long climb back to fiscal and operational credibility.
 John and Bill were faced with $40,000. worth of immediate short-term debts and liabilities, challenging cash flows with the building's leases, and mortgages that possibly equalled assets.

 In need of a fresh start, they renamed CHRF the Canadian Community Housing Foundation in the summer of 2005.
 A new organization emerged, modelled on the recommendations of the "Future Organization" report, with the brand and Internet domain name of InnovativeCommunities.Org.
 Overheads were slashed and ICO became an online/virtual organization, staffed and run by volunteers with the offices existing only in the Internet.

 ICO achieved a positive cash flow within a year and began to actively recruit additional volunteers worldwide.
 These volunteers brought passion, ideas, creativity and knowledge.
 This has resulted in tremendous growth in capability and the number of people around the world whose lives are positively affected.

-ICO members unanimously passed in December 2008 a new Constitution, and a new name a few weeks later of InnovativeCommunities.Org Foundation.
-ICO has grown from two individuals to more than 120 volunteer team members and over 1000 ICO Friends worldwide, with Communities and Initiatives in twelve countries as of 2011.
+ICO members unanimously passed a new Constitution in December 2008, and a new name, InnovativeCommunities.Org Foundation, a few weeks later.
+ICO has grown from two individuals to more than 120 volunteer team members and over 1000 ICO Friends worldwide, with Communities and Initiatives in twelve countries (as of 2011).
 The organization continues to grow quickly and attract new talent.